 On the journey to Turku the cruise passenger travels through a breathtakingly beautiful archipelago with some 20,000 islands and islets, one of the biggest in the world.

-Smaller cruise ships berth next to the medieval Turku Castle, within walking distance of the city center.
+Smaller cruise ships berth next to the medieval Turku Castle, 3 km from the city center.
 Larger ships dock in the main port area, which is only slightly further away.